Updated: Sep 18, 2022

 If you've never eaten a plate of pasta with a sauce made from fresh tomatoes, as opposed to passata or ready made sauce from a supermarket, you are in for a taste sensation!
 The sweetness in the flavour is incomparable and you may never go back to the others ...

 Buy the ripest freshest tomatoes you can find, about 8.
 If you’re lucky enough to grow your own, even better!
-You can prepare in two ways:
+You can prepare in either of these two ways:

 One: wash and cut into bite size pieces.
-If you use cherry tomatoes, you can use them whole.
+If you use cherry tomatoes (a whole punnet), you can use them whole.

 Two: par boil them whole then remove from pot and peel, allowing to cool a little so you can handle.*